kalbasit/kalbas.it/content/about.md

         my own version of Kernel initialization very much aligned with Arch's mkinitcpio.
 My work helped fix a few bugs ([example](https://git.archlinux.org/mkinitcpio.git/commit/?id=e93d33835fc2078eafe5c4d923367e1e95f66822)).
+- 2006: My server has been running Linux for about two years, and it was time to switch to FreeBSD.
 - 2007: I switched to Gentoo because I wanted more customizations, and Arch did not offer an easy way to do this.
 - 2008: I was getting a bit tired of compiling the world, so I've switched over to using Sabayon, and quickly became a core member.
 I was later givin the title Chief development officer in charge of the packages.
+- 2011: Mac
+- 2017: Arch
+- 2018: NixOS

 <!--